Getting SMART About Goal Setting for Seniors

-SMART is a simple acronym you can use when creating a goal:
+SMART is a simple acronym to help you remember the steps to take when setting a realistic goal:

 S – Specific